Ananyasinha7/UAV_Intrusion-Type_Detection_Classification/README.md

 ## 🛰️ UAV Intrusion-Type Detection Classification

 A machine learning-based system for detecting and classifying different types of intrusions in UAV (Unmanned Aerial Vehicle) network traffic using statistical features extracted from radio frequency and packet data.
+It classifies the type of Cyber UAV Intrusion as:
+- Belign
+- Replay
+- evil-twin
+- DOS attack
+- FDI

 ---